ammar/regexp_parser/README.md

 #### Example
-The following example lexes the given pattern, checks it against the ruby 1.9 syntax, and prints the token objects' text indented to their level.
+The following example lexes the given pattern, checks it against the Ruby 1.9 syntax, and prints the token objects' text indented to their level.

 ```ruby